Saritha-lingayath313/Rule-Engine-with-AST1/README.md

 > I read the assginment description a lot of times, so as to make sure I don't
 > miss on anything important.

-Most of the code I have written would seem like a story, so I made sure the README doesn't :D. Everything would mostly be in bullets hereafter:

-- code is heavily commented and accompany suitable docstrings (React code compatible with Doxygen, and Python code with Sphinx).
-- Unittests are written keeping in mind all edge cases that could occur, there are positive as well as negative test cases.
-Coverage too is kept above 80%.
-- This README will talk about the technical parts first, then about the solution.
-  And later about all miscellenous things, which are although technical, yet I put them in the "non-technical" bracket.
-They talk more about my thinking and approach towards the solution, and a brief discussion on the design is also present.

 ## Technical Parts